basvandenberg/ng-select/README.md

 }
 ```

-In this example options `a` and `b` are selected during initialization
+In this example the last two options are selected in `ngOnInit` by initializing
+the `mySelectValue` to `['a', 'b']`.
+Because of the two-way data binding,
+updating the `mySelectValue` will cause the selection in your view to be
+updated.

 ### Use in reactive forms